browserengineering/book/book/animations.md

 next: accessibility
 ...

-Complex web application use *animations* when transitioning between states.
+Complex web application use *animations*\index{animation} when transitioning between states.
 These animations help users understand the change and improve visual polish by replacing sudden jumps with gradual changes.
 But to execute these animations smoothly, the browser must minimize time in each animation frame, using GPU acceleration to speed up